Upcoming Workshops

 The group discusses each 1500-word excerpt.
 Comments focus on what stuck with us about the writing, what we think is working in each piece, answering any questions the writer posed for us to consider while we read, and asking questions.

-Within three weeks after the conclusion of the group, you'll receive your own document back, along with comments, questions, and notes from the final group meeting.
-You'll also receive a discount code good toward a one-on-one coaching session to discuss your work.
+Within three weeks of the group's conclusion, you'll receive your own document back, along with comments, questions, and a copy of the section of the final group meeting transcript that’s relevant to your piece.

 Please Note:

-THIS IS NOT A CRITIQUE GROUP.
+THIS IS NOT A TRADITIONAL CRITIQUE GROUP.

 There is ZERO expectation that submissions will be final draft writing.